 Toyota T100 (1992 – 1998)

 This Toyota model is an oldie but a goodie.
 In fact, a quick search of used truck databases will quickly give you lots of options for under $5,000 making it one of the best cheap pickup trucks.
 In case you’ve never heard of the T100, it was part of Toyota’s venture to break into the full-size market.

 Unfortunately for Toyota, it ended up being smaller than most full-size trucks but still larger than a compact option.
 This turned some people off to the thought of purchasing one, even though it made for a great work truck.
 Then, they hit another roadblock because the truck seemed to rust easily.

 With that being said, if you can find a used Toyota T100 on the market that is clean, you have yourself one heck of a nice first truck.
 Be on the lookout for a model with the supercharged 3.4-liter V6 engine because this produces 260 horsepower and 265 lb-ft of torque.
-Take it for a test drive and you’ll see why it made our list.
+Take it for a test drive and you’ll see why it’s one of the best cheap truck models you can buy.

 1999 Ford SVT F-150 Lightning

 For a few years after the 1995 Ford SVT F-150 Lightning died, Ford decided to have another go at it.
 We’re glad they had a change of heart, considering it came back for a second go in supercharged regular cab form.
 I was even able to find some of these cheap pickups priced at under $10,000 used.

 This truck features a shorter wheelbase and short bed.
 On top of that, it comes equipped with a 5.4-liter Triton SOHC V8 and a belt-driven supercharger.
 With these two things combined, this Ford produces 360 horsepower and 440 lb-ft of torque.